sandialabs/WecOptTool/docs/source/theory.rst

     p = K x
     :label: kinematics

+This is typically referred to as the *forward kinematics*.
 The matrix :math:`K` has a size equal to the number of DOFs of the PTOs times the number of DOFs of the WEC.
 Note, however that the real kinematics might not be linear.
 Equation :eq:`kinematics` represents a linearization of :math:`p(x)` about the mean :math:`x=0` position, with the matrix :math:`K` being the Jacobian of :math:`p(x)` at :math:`x=0`.